yury-dymov/react-autocomplete-input/README.md

 If true, then an Tab keypress is passed on (after being used to autocomplete) to the next form input.
 Else, it allows users to autocomplete their input with tab and keep typing.

+## triggerMatchWholeWord: boolean
+#### Default value: false
+If true, do not consider the trigger when it appears as a part of longer word.
+E.g. if the trigger is `class=` do not show the options menu on `subclass=`.
+If false, any occurrence of the trigger will open the menu.

 # Styles Customization
 By default styles are defined in `"react-autocomplete-input/dist/bundle.css"`, however, you may define your custom styles instead for following entities: